 56. Sidney lives in Hayes, Kansas.
 He owns land in Cotulla, Texas, that he inherited from his father several years ago.
 The land is unimproved and has never produced income.
-On January 26, 2016, Sidney receives a statement of delinquent taxes on the property for 2013, 2014, and 2015 for \$120.
-On February 10, 2016, Sidney and his wife, Ellen, start to drive to Cotulla; they arrive on February 20 and pay the taxes on the same day.
+On January 26, 2018, Sidney receives a statement of delinquent taxes on the property for 2015, 2016, and 2017 for \$120.
+On February 10, 2018, Sidney and his wife, Ellen, start to drive to Cotulla; they arrive on February 20 and pay the taxes on the same day.
 The cost of the trip for Sidney and Ellen is \$450.
 Sidney and Ellen would like to deduct the cost of the trip.
 Write a letter to Sidney and Ellen in which you explain what they can deduct.

 To be deductible, an expenditure must have a business purpose.
 This is interpreted to mean that the primary motive for the expenditure is to make a profit.
-The tax law allows the deduction of all ordinary and necessary trade or business expenses and production of income (investment) related expenses.
-Although the land is held for investment, expenditures on the land must be ordinary and necessary.
-In this case, the payment of the property taxes is ordinary and necessary and would be deductible.
-The deductibility of the cost of the trip hinges on whether the trip is ordinary and necessary.
-First, making such a lengthy trip is not the ordinary means of paying property taxes.
-In addition, taking 10 days to make the trip indicates that the primary purpose of the trip was personal.
+The tax law allows the deduction of all ordinary and necessary trade or business expenses.
 Therefore, the cost of the trip does not have a business purpose and is not deductible, even though it relates to income producing property.
+Property taxes, even if personal, are deductible as an itemized deduction (subject to a \$10,000 limitation discussed in chapter 8).